schweitzerb/cleanProject/README.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 ## The Samsung Dataset
-The Samsung dataset contains pre-processed measurments from a group of 30 volunteers who each performed 6 activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) while wearing a smartphone on the waist.
+The Samsung dataset contains pre-processed measurments from a group of 30 volunteers who each performed 6 activities while wearing a smartphone on the waist.
 The device`s accelerometer and gyroscope were used to capture linear acceleration and angular velocity.
 The dataset has also  been randomly partitioned into two sets: training data and test data.

-The Files included with the Samsung data are:
+The files included with the Samsung data are:
 - `README.txt`: Information about the project and description of the data.
 - `features_info.txt`: Shows information about the variables used on the feature vector.
 - `features.txt`: List of all features.